zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 ---
 layout: post
 author: Alexej Penner
-title: "How we made our integration tests delightful by optimizing the way our GitHub actions run our test suite "
+title: "How we made our integration tests delightful by optimizing the way our GitHub Actions run our test suite "
-description: "As we outgrew our template github action, these are the five things we added to our github action arsenal to fit our growing needs."
+description: "As we outgrew our initial template Github Action workflow, here's the five things we added to our Github Action arsenal to fit our growing needs; Caching, Reusable Workflows, Composite Actions, Comment Triggers and Concurrency Management."
 category: tech-startup
 tags: tech-startup python tooling open-source zenml
 publish_date: March 9, 2022